LalaIAm/tarot-cline/memory-bank/progress.md

 - Enhanced journal entry display components that properly render rich text
 - Updated list views that properly handle HTML content in previews

-We have created a solid foundation for the journaling feature, which now has a fully functional entry creation form with rich text and mood selection capabilities.
-We are now preparing to work on Phase 4 (Journal Management) to implement more sophisticated filtering and search functionality.
+We have created a solid foundation for the journaling feature, which now has:
+- A fully functional entry creation form with rich text and mood selection capabilities
+- Advanced filtering and search functionality for journal entries
+- Dashboard integration with activity statistics and quick action buttons
+- A complete reading-journal connection flow with visual indicators
+- The ability to create journal entries directly from tarot readings
+- Rich previews of linked tarot readings within journal entries

+All the core functionality is now in place, and we are preparing to work on Phase 7 (Testing & Refinement) to ensure all components work well together and provide a smooth user experience.

 Milestone 2 was previously completed with a fully functional tarot reading feature, including tarot card database, deck management, spread selection, shuffle animation, and an AI interpretation system.